Fast MLV processing on GPU

 - LJ92 is quite fast Lossless JPEG decoder, but not the fastest

 Fast CinemaDNG Processor can work with Magic Lantern raw files natively, without MLVFS or any other software.
 In that case MLV processing is very fast because it's done completely on NVIDIA GPU.
 To load MLV file, just click with right button on the file at Windows Explorer and run Fast CinemaDNG software via context menu or one can drag-n-drop MLV to main window.
 Smooth MLV playback is achieved due to realtime image processing on GPU.
 To get high quality 3D LUTs for grading, there is interoperability with 3DLUT Creator software.
-To get various options for video encoding, Fast CinemaDNG Processor can work with FFmpeg.
+To get various options for video encoding, Fast CinemaDNG Processor can work with external FFmpeg.

 What we can do for fast MLV processing

 - MLV import, parsing, decoding for single and multi-file versions

 - MLV viewer and player with full image processing pipeline on GPU

 - MLV post processing with DCP and LCP profiles